 1/2 cup extra virgin olive oil

-Fry the guanciale in some olive oil, over low heat until golden and crisp.
+Render the guanciale in a pan, over low heat until golden and crisp.

 Add the onion, and sprinkle the peperoncino flakes.
 When the onion is translucent, splash with the wine and boil to evaporate it.
 Add the tomatoes and cook uncovered for 10 minutes, and set the heat to low to keep the sauce warm while the pasta boils.

 Bring a large pot of water to a rolling boil, add some salt and plunge the bucatini (or the thickest spaghetti available, if you have trouble finding bucatini).
 Shortly before the pasta is ready, scoop up a little bit of starchy pasta cooking water.

 I tend to go easy on the salt, given the flavorful punch lent by both the guanciale and Pecorino, but do adjust seasoning to your taste.